Ahhhh2016/pomodoro-kanban/README.md

 - **Session Logging**: All sessions longer than 1 minute are automatically logged to the card's markdown
 - **Interrupt Reasons**: For longer sessions, you can specify why you stopped (interruption, task complete, etc.)
 - **Card Switching**: Switch between cards while maintaining timer state

+## Timelog Display Control

+The plugin provides flexible control over how timelog entries are displayed:

+### Settings
+- **Show timelog**: Controls whether timelog entries are displayed at all (global setting)
+- **Hide timelog in cards**: When enabled, timelog entries are hidden in card view but remain visible in markdown view

+### Use Cases
+- **Clean Card View**: Hide timelog entries in the Kanban board for a cleaner, less cluttered interface
+- **Preserve Data**: Timelog data remains intact in the markdown source and is visible when viewing the file as markdown
+- **Flexible Workflow**: Switch between detailed and minimal views based on your current needs

+### How It Works
+1. Timelog entries are always recorded to the markdown file when timer sessions complete
+2. The "Show timelog" setting controls the base visibility of timelog entries
+3. The "Hide timelog in cards" setting provides an additional layer of control specifically for card view
+4. When both settings are configured, timelog entries will only be hidden in card view if both conditions are met

 ## Recent Improvements